Gecko-Security/gecko-keyguard/README.md

 KeyGuard leverages XRPL.js for its core decentralized key management module and uses Java with XRPL4J for simulated nodes to manage signer lists and handle transactions.

 ## How to Run

+##### Requirements
+- JDK 1.8 or higher
+- A Java project manager such as Maven or Gradle

 To run the frontend, enter the `frontend` folder and install all necessary `node.js` dependencies

     npm i